 From the birth of a baby to the death of a loved one, from consecration to confirmation, from weddings to vow renewal ceremonies — life cycle events are at the heart of Temple membership.

 Weddings are a Jewish expression of your legal commitment as a couple.
-You can have a wedding at CSC or Rabbi Gindlin can officiate elsewhere.
+You can have a wedding at CSC or Rabbi Karen Isenberg can officiate elsewhere.

 Weddings at Congregation Shir Chadash are an authentic, memorable Jewish expression of your commitment to each other.
-Officiated by Rabbi Mariana Gindlin, all Jewish and multi-faith, couples are welcome!
-Rabbi Gindlin will lead the service with you under the sacred space of the chuppah, the Jewish wedding canopy, at a location of your choice.
-All couples must meet with Rabbi Gindlin for two or three hour-long sessions to get to know each other, discuss the ceremony, and chat about the significance of creating a Jewish home.
+Officiated by Rabbi Karen Isenberg, all Jewish and multi-faith, couples are welcome!
+Rabbi Isenberg will lead the service with you under the sacred space of the chuppah, the Jewish wedding canopy, at a location of your choice.
+All couples must meet with Rabbi Isenberg for two or three hour-long sessions to get to know each other, discuss the ceremony, and chat about the significance of creating a Jewish home.

 You can personalize your ceremony with traditional and creative rituals.
-Let your loved ones receive you as a couple with shouts of Mazal Tov, and then move on to your celebratory reception!
+Let your loved ones receive you as a couple with shouts of Mazel Tov, and then move on to your celebratory reception!

 Honor special guests by asking them to read poetry or sing blessings.